Who we are

 Emma Ivil – Staff Governor (Hurst Green)

-Elaine Lambert – Co-opted Governor – Chair of Governors
+Elaine Lambert – Trust Governor – Chair of Governors

 My husband and I moved to Etchingham in 2017, following our retirement.
 I have had a varied career.
 I started my working life as a computer programmer then became a secondary school maths teacher after starting a family, going on to become a head of department in a Further Education College.
 I then joined the School Effectiveness team in the London Borough of Bexley as their mathematics consultant.
-Finally, I worked as a publisher, responsible for secondary school maths textbooks and I still do some authoring and editing of maths resources.
-I also volunteered as a parent governor when my children were at their Church of England primary school.
-I am passionate about helping children to reach their full potential, and as a governor in the local community I hope I can support schools to achieve this.
+Finally, I worked as a publisher, responsible for secondary school maths textbooks and I have also authored and edited maths resources.
+I spent 4 years as a parent governor when my children were at their Church of England primary school.
+I am passionate about helping children to reach their full potential, and as a governor I do everything I can to support the school to enable all our children to achieve this.
 Other interests include cycling, walking, pottery and my grandchildren!

 Should you wish to contact the Chair of Governors, please approach the School Office or email firstname.lastname@example.org